Geometry Utilities (mathutils.geometry)

 Takes a list of polylines (each point a pair or triplet of numbers) and returns the point indices for a polyline filled with triangles.
 Does not handle degenerate geometry (such as zero-length lines due to consecutive identical points).

-polylines (Sequence[Sequence[Sequence[float]]] :return: A list of triangles.) – Polygons where each polygon is a sequence of 2D or 3D points.
+polylines (Sequence[Sequence[Sequence[float]]]) – Polygons where each polygon is a sequence of 2D or 3D points.

 list[tuple[int, int, int]]